 - The information provided in the complaint is sufficiently clear to allow determination of its relevance to the CABC Indicators.

 CABC does not review complaints that involve:

-- Birth Centers not accredited by CABC at the time of the incident AND currently
+- Birth Centers not accredited by CABC at the time of the incident

 - Complainant who is not one of those listed above

 - Incidents occurring more than 365-days prior to filing of the complaint.

 - Individual billing issues or payment disputes.

 - Areas of possible criminal or civil violations of the law.